 - EquipmentDetails - Audio headset with microphone are required to access weekly consultation and help desk facilities.

-The subject aims to provide students with an introduction to the relationships between the structure of a material and its properties, processing and usage.
-The unit covers structure and properties of materials, and examines the atomic structure, bonding, micro and macro structures and crystals.
+The subject aims to provide students with an introduction to the relationships between the structure of a material and its properties, processing and usage, as well as an understanding of the contribution of chemistry to engineering, and the role of chemistry in environmental aspects of engineering.
+The subject will introduce students to the properties, testing, performance, manufacture and selection of materials in engineering.
+It covers the structure and properties of materials, and examines the atomic structure, bonding, micro and macro structures and crystals.
 It explores the mechanical, electrical and physical properties of materials and investigates the types, properties and strengthening mechanisms of metals and alloys.
 Additionally, types and characteristics of polymers, ceramics and composites are studied.
-Corrosion, advanced materials, biomaterials and mineral processing are examined.